Yves57/AspNetCoreExt-Qos/README.md

 In the example above, there are several policies:
 - Requests with two specific IP addresses bypass all QoS policies.
 - It is forbidden to process more than 2 simultaneous requests from the same IP address.
-- The route '/api/ratelimit/{id}' accepts only 3 requests per 10 seconds from a same IP address.
+- The route 'POST /api/ratelimit/{id}' accepts only 3 requests per 10 seconds from a same IP address.
 - The routes '/api/quota1' and '/api/quota2' accept only 300KB per 30 seconds.
 - Other routes has no specific policy (except the concurreny policy that is applied to all routes).